karlyndiary/DA-Cheatsheet/Tableau/[06] File Types.md

 | .TWBX         | ✓                   | ✓                  | ✓                  |
 | .TDS          | ✓                   | ✗                  | ✗                  |
 | .TWB          | ✓                   | ✗                  | ✗                  |

+Metadata: Data about the data.
+Stored as XML file.
+It describes your data and what you have done in the workbook, anything you click.
+Data: The actual data stored as .hyper file.
+Data is stored in columns in the memory of Tableau.